duncanamps/box80/README.md

 ## Dependencies
 To use a basic CP/M operating system, this software requires the following components:

 1. Monitor image to allow the initial boot.
-I'm favouring the Grant Searle version as it's popular with many retro-Z80 designs
+This will interface with the SIO chip and the CF card
 2. BIOS image to support the following
 	* Z80-ZIO using ports $00..$03
 	* Compact Flash IDE interface using ports $10..$17